 The problem with fairness arguments, and they do make sense.

-So when you tell me it's not fair that a certain country has a twenty percent tariff on ours and we don't have a tariff on that, it does it it does sort of resound and you say, Oh, well, my goodness, it doesn't sound fair.
+So when you tell me it's not fair that a certain country has a 20% tariff on ours and we don't have a tariff on that, it does sort of resound, and you say, oh, my goodness, it doesn't sound fair.

-So what if I tell you though that teachers making sixty thousand dollars a year and a rap star making six million dollars a year isn't fair because the teacher really is a more of a service to the country and we should pay a teacher more than a rap star.
+So what if I tell you, though, that teachers making $60,000 a year and a rap star making $6 million a year isn't fair because a teacher really is more of a service to the country and we should pay a teacher more than a rap star?

-But those are arguments from the left, and we usually don't accept fairness arguments because we let the market decide how much your value is worth, how much should uh you know uh a television personality make, how much an athlete make, how much should a teacher make and a fireman.
+But those are arguments from the left, and we usually don't accept fairness arguments because we let the market decide how much your value is worth.

 We don't go by sort of a TV personality does not make enough.

-They put a ten percent tariff on our automobiles going into Europe, and w we only put a two and a half percent tariff on theirs, and then they have a a 20% VAT tax, so that's a 30% increase in our sticker price, and we sell very few American cars in the European Union, and they sell a ton of cars in America.
+They put a 10% tariff on our automobiles going into Europe, and we only put a 2.5% tariff on theirs, and then they have a 20% VAT tax, so that's a 30% increase in our sticker price, and we sell very few American cars in the European Union, and they sell a ton of cars in America.

-As a result of the president's threat of tariffs, now BMW and Mercedes and and all these foreign countries are now gonna build their facilities here, and that'll create jobs for Americans, which I'm fine with, then those will not be subject to tariffs.
+As a result of the president's threat of tariffs, now BMW and Mercedes and all these foreign countries are now going to build their facilities here, and that'll create jobs for Americans, which I'm fine with, and those will not be subject to tariffs.

-No, I think that's a good, and that's a uh a great result.
+No, I think that's a good, and that's a great result.

 If we get to lower reciprocal tariffs, I think that's a great result.

-If we wind up with greater tariffs, though, uh it'll be basically the effects of taxing something.
+If we wind up with greater tariffs, though, it'll be basically the effects of taxing something.

-And so people have to realize see, many people are for the tariffs say we're gonna just punish those foreigners, and those foreigners are gonna pay these.
+And so people have to realize, see, many people who are for the tariffs say, we're going to just punish those foreigners, and those foreigners are going to pay these.

 Well, no American companies pay these.

-I was with a company today that you know imports things from Southeast Asia and then sells them to Americans at 6,000 Americans work for the company.
+I was with a company today that imports things from Southeast Asia and then sells them to Americans, but 6,000 Americans work for the company.

-And so the thing is is that uh the people who are punished by this are Americans.
+And so the thing is, is that the people who are punished by this are Americans.

 My understanding is we're close to a deal with India.